JetteBke/cms-backend/README.md

 # Contact Organizer Backend

-This is the backend for my small cms application.
+This is the backend for my small contact organizer application.

 ### Reference Documentation